 9 out of 10 customers say that free shipping is their number one concern when purchasing online.
 That means that 90% of the people visiting your page will leave their shopping carts if shipping costs are too expensive.

-But be careful – shipping times is also of the essence.
-Shipping that takes more than a week does not work.
+But be careful – shipping times are also critical.
+Shipping that takes more than a week may lead to more shopping cart abandonment.
 You have to provide your customers with free, quick shipping if you want to remain competitive.

 If you offer free shipping, don’t forget to mention it on each and every product page.